xstr-me/api-spec/README.md

 # XStr.me API Specification

-This repository contains the OpenAPI specification for XStr.me services, distributed as both Maven and NPM packages.
+This repository contains the OpenAPI specification for XStr.me services, distributed as Maven, NPM, and Composer packages.

 ## Overview

 The API specification is available in multiple formats and can be consumed through:
 - **Maven Central**: `me.xstr:api-spec:1.0.0`
 - **NPM**: `@xstr-me/api-spec@1.0.0`
+- **Packagist**: `xstr-me/api-spec:^1.0`

 ## Installation